luj-s/RMMQ/README.md

 # Roblox MessagingService matchmaking queues
 Simple global MessagingService matchmaking system with queues.

-# Usage
+# Installation
-To use RMMQ, import [the Toolbox model](https://create.roblox.com/marketplace/asset/15528670427) or [the package](https://create.roblox.com/marketplace/asset/15528694525).
+To use RMMQ, you can install the [Wally package](https://wally.run/package/luj-s/rmmq), use [the Toolbox model](https://create.roblox.com/marketplace/asset/15528670427) or get [the Roblox package](https://create.roblox.com/marketplace/asset/15528694525).

 # API